Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 As shown before in the F2 stage, most important inputs to the F3 stage are
 IMem response queue and BTB response queue.
-Because F3 stage is a consumer of the two queues, it should set the ready signals of the queues.
+Because F3 stage consumes the two queues, it should set the ready signals of the queues before draining the data.
-And the data stored in the queues are dequeued and stored in f3_imemresp and f3_btb_resp variables.
+The f3_imemresp and f3_btb_resp variables
+stores fetche packet and btb prediction for the current fetch pc.
-Then what operations are done in the F3 stage on the dequeued data?
+Then what operations are done on the data in the F3 stage?

-First, we will take a look at the pre-decode operations done on the feched instructions.
+First, we will take a look at the pre-decode operations that discern branch instructions within the fetch packet.
-Although current implementations are related with fetch stages, it needs information about fetched instructions because next fecth address can be redirected depending on the branch instructions.
+Although current implementations are about fetch pipelines, it needs to understand what instructions are contained in the fetch packet before the decode stage comes.
-To fetch instructions back-to-back seamlessly without pipeline stalls, it cannot wait until the decode stage finds out the branch instruction from the fecthed packet.
-Therefore, to locate branch instruction from the fetched instructions stored in the IMem Response Queue,
-F3 stage requires pre-decode stage.
+This is because
+branch instruction can determine if the next fecth address should be redirected.
+However, only knowing the branch instruction is inlcuded in the fetch packet cannot determine the redirection.

 ```scala
 233   // round off to nearest fetch boundary